-The likelihood is Carrauntoohil has always stood above the great ice sheets and consequently it retained its pointed summit.
+The likelihood is that Carrauntoohil has always stood above the great ice sheets and consequently it retained its pointed summit.
 Carrauntoohill is 1039m high and is 266m higher than Mullaghannattin (773m) and and 287m than Beann (752m), namely the highest peaks in the Sneem Dunkerron Mountain Range.

 Arrival on Day 1 in Sneem, Co.
 Kerry